apanasyu/TwitterTargetCommunityCollection/README.md

 For Minsk Belarus we choose: franakviacorka, BelarusMID, BelarusFeed, Tsihanouskaya (it is critical to select influencers that are related to the geographic area of interest, at least 2 influencers are needed.
 Intersection of followers for every pair of influencers is selected as this increases the chances that the users are from location of interest.
 If not enough followers are discovered recommend searching for more influencers).

-The followers are collected using:
+The followers are collected using (code results in a separate database created for each influencer which contains influencer info and up to 500K of influencer's followers):

     influencer1 = ['moscowgov', 'MID_RF']
     influencer2 = ['franakviacorka', 'BelarusMID', 'BelarusFeed', 'Tsihanouskaya']